golf-clash-notebook/golf-clash-notebook.github.io/modules/site/src/main/tut/tournaments.md

     <p>
       The second round will consist of the same 9 holes from the Qualifying Round but you'll need to play each hole twice for a total of 18 holes.
-This round is typically played on Thursday and Friday so you'll have 2 days to complete it, although it's usually better to finish quickly (see <a href="#Tiebreakers">Tiebreakers</a>).
+This round is typically played on Thursday and Friday so you'll have 2 days to complete it.
 The bracket size for this round is 100 people with the top 50 scores advancing.
 Unlike the Qualifying Round, you only get one chance to advance so if you end up in the bottom 50, your tournament is over and you'll leave without a prize.
 On the bright side, you will get a banner below your profile picture to show you made